 2.8 Peers and IPTP shall conduct periodic capacity and link quality review in order to accommodate traffic growth and minimize the possibility of latency increase or packet loss between networks.

-2.9 Peers who disagree or unable to meet the requirements listed in sections 1 & 2 will be given 30 days written notice to remedy the situation.
+2.9 Peers who disagree or unable to meet the requirements listed in sections 1 & 2 will be placed into the de-peer list.
+Upon any serious operational issues including but not limited to: incosistent routes causing suboptimal routing, prefix leaks, the Peer will be given up 30 day(s) notice to remedy the situation.
 Immediate de-peering may occur if no action is taken.